Ohohcakester/Any-Angle-Pathfinding/README.md

 To use them, unzip them and place the `mazedata/` and `originalbenchmarks/` directories in the root of the repository.

+### Larger Maps

+The larger maps used for the comparison in [these slides](http://ohoh.byethost7.com/Contents/Projects/AnyAnglePathfinding/ENLSVG_SoCS17.pdf) and [this paper](https://aaai.org/ocs/index.php/SOCS/SOCS17/paper/view/15790) are stored only as code in [StoredTestMazes](./src/main/mazes/StoredTestMazes.java) (they are loaded by running the respective generation code).
+The exact maps used for the tests are found in [AlgoTest](src/main/AlgoTest.java).
+The large maps come from these four test sets: **"scaledmazes"**, **"tiledmazes"**, **"automatadcmazes"**, **"mazemaps"**.

+I have also pre-generated the above maps for convenience.
+They are available here:
+* [largemaps.7z](https://drive.google.com/open?id=0B3uasjmPSIjISFZVVFpMRWt6MVk) (Note: large file size when decompressed)

 Build using Apache Ant
 =====================
 To build and run the code, run the following from the base directory (where build.xml is).